natdarke/base-config/README.md

 Volumes are also essential when developing using containers.
 [Using Volumes in Development](#using-volumes-in-development)

-### Dependencies
+### Code Library

+Code that is re-usable across more than one service is stored in a private library of JavaScript [NPM](#npm) packages.
+Source code for these packages is stored on GitHub and distribution code is published to npmjs.com.

-A service will have many dependencies, mostly 3rd party They are part of the 'development architecture' rather than application architecture, as they are added to services during the build process and, as such, are not easily distinguishable from the service whwn the application is running.
-However, they can play a key role in the modular nature of the application during development, partly because they encourage a modular approach in which code that is re-usable in other applications is identified, separated and published.
+You might say that these NPM packages are part of the 'development architecture' rather than application architecture, as they are added to services during the build process and, as such, are not easily distinguishable from the service whwn the application is running.

 ---